 GM Daniel Gormally (peak FIDE 2573)

 is one of the United Kingdom’s top Grandmasters.
-He represented England in 2006 chess Olympiad as well as in many other International events.
-GM Gormally is a world-renowned chess coach and a prominent expert in Calculation Technique.
+He represented England in the 2006 chess Olympiad as well as in many other international events.
+GM Gormally is a world-renowned chess coach and a prominent expert in the Calculation Technique.
 He is a regular contributor at ChessBase and New in Chess publications, as well as the author of multiple chess books and DVDs.